AmrutaKulkarni01/Surya-Namaskara-Club/README.md

 -   Click on HTTPS and copy the repository link
 -   Open the IDE of your choice and and paste the copied git url into the IDE terminal
 -   The project is now created as a local clone

+## Credits
+-   A special thanks to my Mentor for the support and answering all my Questions!
+### Content
+-   The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+The social media links to Facebook and Instagram are the real ones this company is using.
+-   The Favicon in the Title of the page was taken from [Favicon](https://iconscout.com/icons/yoga)
+-   I took inspiration from the Love Running project to create the header, footer and contact page.
+### Media
+-   The 'balancing stones' image on the home page was taken from [freepik](https://www.freepik.com/)
+-   The images in the on the gallery page and the signup page were taken from [Pexels](https://www.pexels.com/)